specopsdameme/ayy-lmao-lwotc-prototype/README.md

 Not even close to ready.
 Some enemies are missing, tons of unupdated text, however the bare minimum is there.

 # Job list
-* Figure out the names for the rest of the enemmies.
+* Figure out the names for the rest of the enemies.
 The ones left are:

   * Drones
   * MEC Archer